-MD5 is the most common hashing algorithm in use, with XXHash-64 being a newer, more efficient favourite.
+MD5 is the most common hashing algorithm in use.
+But XXHash-64 is a newer, more efficient favourite and is almost just as commonplace.
 The SHA family of algorithms are not typically employed.

 For recordings from an iPhone or iOS device, it would be fantastic to provide checksum hashes as well and permit them the same identification throughout the post pipeline.

-So, I've employed the Shortcuts app as the basis for this program.
+I’ve employed the Shortcuts app as a basis to implement this.

 The Shortcuts app allows users to create ‘functions’ which repeat basic tasks within the OS, like ‘send loved one a preset text message then show directions to home’.